OctopusDeploy/blog/blog/2022-06/at-the-helm-shipra-mahindra/index.md

 This post is the next [in our series](https://octopus.com/blog/tag/At%20The%20Helm), chatting to people at Octopus about their role, what they’re working on to improve the product for our customers, and more.

-Here we talk to Ships Mahindra, Senior Product Manager.
+Here we talk to Shipra Mahindra, Senior Product Manager.

 ## What was your last role before joining Octopus Deploy?